actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ### Operations

 * Have all relevant accounts setup and ready
-* Have your work structured so people can see what needs to be done i.e. Kanban board backlog or todo lists
+* Hove your work structured so people can see what needs to be done i.e. Kanban board backlog or todo lists
+* Provide information regarding the applications that are maintained by the team and how to do the operations for those applications
 * Make it difficult to make mistakes e.g
         * [protected branches e.g. force pushes to master](https://github.com/blog/2051-protected-branches-and-required-status-checks)
         * Coding guidelines backed up by [CI checks](https://stickler-ci.com/)